18+ | Commercial Content | T&C’s Apply | Play Responsibly | Advertising Disclosure

 One of the positives of a ‘Win’ bet is that it’s half the cost to that of an each-way bet, and could see you earn a sizeable payout if all the betting selections win.
 However, the main disadvantage of a ‘Win’ bet compared to an each-way bet is that if one selection loses, then your bet will be settled as a loss.
 Whereas with an each-way bet, you’re covered if a selection places, and although it’s double the stake of a win bet, you’re providing yourself with more insurance in case the selection doesn’t win.

-Each Way Betting Rules and Terms
+Each Way Betting rules and terms

 Each betting site will have their terms and conditions for each-way betting.
 Betfair are a betting site that are well worth considering for each-way betting, especially with their betting exchange accessible to punters.